quarkhopper/Jet-Fuel/README.md

 The number of sparks that will allow the simulation to trigger the next explosion.
 When the total simulated number of sparks falls below this number, the next bomb, if any, will detonate.
 A value of -1 will cause the simulation to ignore triggering and detonate all bombs simultaneously.
 ### Fireball sparks max (maximum number of sparks, fireball)
 The maximum number of sparks that can be assigned together in a fireball before a new fireball is defined.
 The pressure variables (torus, vacuum, inflation - see below) apply to only one fireball and the sparks assigned to it.
-### Fireball sparks min (minimum number of sparks, fireball)
-The minimum number of sparks that can be assigned together in a fireball before the fireball, and all sparks assigned to it, die.
 ### Fireball radius (torus radius)
 When sparks are dynamically assigned to a fireball, a random spark is chosen and any other sparks within this radius are considered part of that fireball unless the upper limit (see above) is reached.
 ### Blast power